 The low season for mountain gorilla trekking in Uganda happens between February and May, and in November.
 During these months, there is rainfall.
 However, the presence of rainfall does not impact the quality of your experience.
 If anything, the experience is enhanced as more gorillas make their way to the lower slopes which means shorter trekking times and more direct interaction with the gorilla families.

-Apart from low prices of the permits, you will also greatly benefit from the reduced prices of boarding and lodging.
+Apart from the low prices of the permits, you will also greatly benefit from the reduced prices of boarding and lodging.
 The air ticket prices are generally reduced during the low season and the hotels offer better services at reduced prices due to the low influx of trekking tourists.
 You not only pass but also end up having a more enjoyable experience overall.
 What more could you ask for?

 Other Saving Tips